How to travel smarter during the holidays.

 TIP 1: Check your Credit Card’s Eligibility.

-The wording ‘vacation waiver’ is also a term that’s has the same meaning as travel protection.
+Definitely know the difference between travel insurance and travel protection!!!!!!!!
+The wording ‘vacation waiver‘ is also a term that’s has the same meaning as travel protection.
+And they drastically differ in coverage and benefits.

-Travel protection is offered by the travel company that sold you the travel service (airlines, cruises, rental car, etc).
-The travel protection will waive a cancellation fee (done by the ticket holder, not by the airline ) or will provide a travel credit for a future trip.
+Travel protection / vacation waiver is offered by the travel company that sold you the travel service (airlines, cruises, rental car, etc).
+The travel protection will waive a cancellation fee (done by you – the ticket holder, not by the airline) or will provide a travel credit for a future trip.
 It will not cover a flight that is canceled or delayed from the airline.
 Some travel protection programs do have an insurance component, but it’s extremely limiting in comparison to travel insurance.

-Travel Insurance is extremely useful when recovering monies for canceled, delayed, missed connection, lost or delayed or damaged bags, weather evacuation, lost passport, a travel company goes bust, credit card fraud, kidnapping, travel medical coverage (outside of your health insurance range; international travel) and much more is offered with the comprehensive package.
+Travel Insurance is extremely useful when recovering monies for canceled, delayed, missed connection, lost or delayed or damaged bags, weather evacuation, lost passport, a travel company goes bust, credit card fraud, kidnapping, travel medical coverage (outside of your health insurance range; international travel), 24 hour service assistance, accidental death (kinda like a life insurance policy), dismemberment (I know it’s getting morbid), and much more is offered with the comprehensive package.

 - Your credit card that you used to purchase your ticket, may provide travel insurance coverage.